MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-34-Department-Education-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-3452-Solicitation-Provisions-Contract-Clauses/subpart-3452.2-Text-Provisions-Clauses/section-3452.227-73.md

 As prescribed in 3427.409, insert the following clause in all contracts of third party vendors who require access to Government-furnished information including other contractors' technical data, proprietary information, or software:

-Limitations on The Use Or Disclosure of Government-Furnished Information Marked With Restrictive Legends (MAR 2011)
+Limitations on the Use or Disclosure of Government-Furnished Information Marked With Restrictive Legends (MAR 2011)

 (a) For contracts under which data are to be produced, furnished, or acquired, the terms *limited rights* and *restricted rights* are defined in the rights in data—general clause (FAR 52.227-14).